 NOTES ON SOURCES

-Our sources for this article included Auto Editors of Consumer Guide, Encyclopedia of American Cars: Over 65 Years of Automotive History (Lincolnwood, IL: Publications International, 1996); Helen Jones Earley and James R. Walkinshaw, Setting the Pace: Oldsmobile’s First 100 Years (Lansing, MI: Oldsmobile Division of General Motors Corporation, 1996); John Gunnell, ed., Standard Catalog of American Cars 1946-1975, Rev. 4th Edition (Iola, WI: Krause Publications, 2002); Leon Mandel, American Cars: From Harrah’s Automobile Collection (New York: Stewart, Tabori & Chang, Inc., 1982); and Alfred P. Sloan, My Years with General Motors (New York: Doubleday, 1963).
+Our sources for this article included Auto Editors of Consumer Guide, Encyclopedia of American Cars: Over 65 Years of Automotive History (Lincolnwood, IL: Publications International, 1996); Helen Jones Earley and James R. Walkinshaw, Setting the Pace: Oldsmobile’s First 100 Years (Lansing, MI: Oldsmobile Division of General Motors Corporation, 1996); John Gunnell, ed., Standard Catalog of American Cars 1946-1975, Rev. 4th Edition (Iola, WI: Krause Publications, 2002); Leon Mandel, American Cars: From Harrah’s Automobile Collection (New York: Stewart, Tabori & Chang, Inc., 1982); and Alfred P. Sloan with John McDonald, My Years with General Motors (Garden City, NY: Doubleday, 1964).